gatsbyjs/gatsby/docs/docs/how-to/routing/client-only-routes-and-user-authentication.md

 > 💡 Note: There's also a plugin to simplify the creation of client-only routes in your site:
 > [gatsby-plugin-create-client-paths](/plugins/gatsby-plugin-create-client-paths/).

-The above code (as well as the `gatsby-plugin-create-client-paths` plugin) updates the `/app` page at build time to add the `matchPath` parameter in the page object to make it so that the configured pages (in this case, everything after `/app`, like `/app/dashboard` or `/app/user`) can be navigated to by Reach Router.
+The above code (as well as the `gatsby-plugin-create-client-paths` plugin) updates the `/app` page at build time to add the `matchPath` parameter in the page object to make it so that the configured pages (in this case, everything after `/app`, like `/app/dashboard` or `/app/user`) can be navigated to by React Router.

 _Without_ this configuration set up, a user that clicks on a link to `<yoursite.com>/app/user` will instead be routed to the static `/app` page instead of the component or page you have set up at `/app/user`.